Synergia86/LIVENCRYPT/README.md

 In file encryption mode you only have to fill in the boxes with the value you want, there is no limit.
 When requesting a reference, it gives you the option to enter characters in the encryption and to be decrypted you will have to insert the same reference.

 Available for all languages.

+Any suggestions you may have can be communicated at: livencrypt1@gmail.com x.com @Livencrypt1 discord.gg/sDRawvyXhy